wvanderp/awesome-dutch-osint/README.md

 Funda is the biggest real estate platform in the Netherlands.
 It has a lot of information about houses and other buildings in the Netherlands, including price, size, location, layout, and interior photos.

 <https://www.funda.nl/>

+something about archive.org

+### 📐 Floor plans

+Most of the listed properties on Funda have floor plans drawn up by the real estate agent.
+These floor plans can be very detailed and can give you a good idea of the layout of the house.

+These plans are drawn in the semi-open JSON-based [FML](https://fml.floorplanner.dev/intro/) (Floorplan Markup Language)  format of [Floorplanner](https://floorplanner.com/).

+These files are usually created using measurements of the house or recent lidar scans.
+Sometimes the rendered images of the lidar scans are still included in the FML file.
+This gives you a more detailed view of the house than the floor plan itself.

 ## 🌦️ Weather